Last updated: August 26, 2024

 If you haven’t got enough cash in your savings account to cover the purchase price of a new property, financing will play a crucial role in making your investment goals a reality.
 There are several options available to fund the purchase of a property, but the best option depends on what will work for your unique situation:

-2. Government-backed loans: Government-backed loan programs such as those offered by the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) may be suitable options for investors who meet certain requirements.
+- Government-backed loans: Government-backed loan programs such as those offered by the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) may be suitable options for investors who meet certain requirements and are using these loans to purchase a primary residence.
 These loans may often have lower down payment requirements, but typically come with more guidance or restrictions on their use when compared to traditional mortgages.

 Closing thoughts: How to buy investment property